open-energy-transition/grid-mapping-starter-kit/README.md

 _This repository is still under development and may change significantly over time._

+**⚠️ Please note that the Overpass Turbo script provided with this starter kit is optimised for transmission grid mapping.
+Lines on poles below 115 kV are not visualised in JOSM and should not be mapped. ⚠️**

 ## Setup Mapping Environment
 1. Install the latest version of JOSM on your machine.
 [Download here](https://josm.openstreetmap.de/).
 2. Configure the JOSM user interface according to your needs.
 A preconfigured preferences file is [available here](josm-config/preferences.xml).
 The [JOSM wiki](https://josm.openstreetmap.de/wiki/Help/Preferences) provides details on where to place the `preferences.xml` file, depending on your operating system.